cs2113-s23/cs2113-s23.github.io/projects/project-3.md

 * coding, testing, and debugging project prototype (work on in lab week 2 and lecture week 3, due day after that lecture)
 * prototype presentation to TAs (due/present in lab week 3)
 * updated prototype presentation based on TA feedback to class (due/present in lecture week 4)
-* final project code, presentation, and groupwork evals due (last day of lecture)
+* final project code, presentation, and groupwork evals due (last Monday day of lecture)

+Up to 30 points extra credit can be earned for choosing challenging projects (see grading rubric below)

 ## Team setup (week 0)